 - Visit your primary care doctor: If you are a member of a Syracuse University health plan, you and your eligible dependents may obtain covered vaccines through your doctor’s office using your Excellus BlueCross BlueShield (BCBS) ID card.
 The flu vaccine is recommended for everyone age 6 months or older, and a high-dose vaccine may be available to individuals age 65 years or older.

 - Stop by a local pharmacy: For maximum flexibility, you may use either your OptumRx or your Excellus BCBS member ID card when receiving covered vaccines at a participating pharmacy for $0 copay.

-- Attend a flu clinic at Syracuse University: Fall 2020 on-campus flu vaccine clinics ended on Friday, Nov.
-6.
+- Attend a flu clinic at Syracuse University: Check out the fall 2021 on-campus flu vaccine clinics for faculty and staff.

-- If you received your flu vaccine at a clinic held at the stadium or Skybarn, no further action is needed.
+- If you received your flu vaccine at a clinic held at the Barnes Center or Skybarn, no further action is needed.

-- If you received your flu vaccine outside of a clinic at Skybarn or the stadium or are eligible for a medical or religious exemption, you will be expected to complete the brief flu attestation survey using the button below.
+- If you received your flu vaccine outside of a University clinic or are eligible for a medical or religious exemption, you will be expected to complete the brief flu attestation survey using the button below.

 - What qualifies as a medical exemption from the influenza vaccine?
 If your physician indicates that in their professional opinion, flu immunization is medically contraindicated and would endanger your health—this would qualify as a medical exemption.

 - What qualifies as a religious exemption from the influenza vaccine?
 If receiving the flu immunization conflicts with sincerely held religious beliefs—this would qualify as a religious exemption.